Academic Catalog

 ME 5215 Fundamentals of Battery Systems for Electric and Hybrid Vehicles Cr.
 4

-Covers fundamental electrochemistry and engineering aspects for electric propulsion batteries including lead acid, nickel metal hydride, lithium ion and capacitor technologies.
-Offered Winter.
+Fundamental electrochemistry and engineering aspects for electric propulsion batteries, including lead acid, nickel metal hydride, and lithium ion technologies.
+Offered Intermittently.

 Equivalent: AET 5310, CHE 5120, EVE 5120